hexdump2002/game-miner-public/README.md

 # Key Game Miner functionalities?
 - Support for multiple steam user accounts
 - Per user game library and configuration settings
+- Add non steam games in seconds instead of minutes and export their configuration for later use
 - Discover steam shortcut problems like broken links or missing compatibility tools instantly
+- Share your application or games with other game miner users to use them with 0 configuration.
+Just add them to the library and save ;)
+- No more unknown shadercache or compatdata origins.
+If you use Game miner to add all your non steam games, it will keep track of all games you installed and its data.
+You won't ever again loose track of any game data.
+-